IPS-Hosting/game-images/altv/README.md

 ```

 ## Commands

 By default, when starting the container, it will be installed and updated, and the alt:V Server is started afterwards.
 You can create a container with a different command to change this behaviour:

-* **install_update** Only install and update the server.
+- **install_update** Only install and update the server.
 It won't be started and the container will exit after the alt:V server is installed and updated.
-* **start** Only start the alt:V server without installing or updating.
+- **start** Only start the alt:V server without installing or updating.

 ## Data persistence

 Game server data is kept in `/home/ips-hosting`.
 By default a volume will be auto-created which will persist the game server data across server restarts.
 When you re-create the container, a new volume is created and you can't access the old data unless you manually mount the old volume.
 See https://docs.docker.com/storage/volumes/ for more information.

-To persist the game server data on the host filesystem, use `-v /absolute-path/on/host:/home/ips-hosting` when creating the docker container.
+To persist the game server data on the host filesystem, use `-v /absolute/path/on/host:/home/ips-hosting` when creating the docker container.
+The container is run as a non-root user by default and the user running inside the container has the id 1000.
+Make sure that the mounted directory is readable and writable by the user running the container.
+There are 2 ways to achieve this:

+- Change the owner of the host directory: `chown -R 1000 /absolute/path/on/host` OR
+- Run the container as the user, which owns the files on the host system.
+Make sure to specify the id of your local user, because the name is uknown inside the container.
+You can find it out using `id YOUR_USERNAME`.
+Then run the docker command using the `--user USER_ID` flag.
+E.g.: `docker create --user 500 ...`.

 ## Ports

-* 7788/tcp (http)
+- 7788/tcp (http)
-* 7788/udp (game)
+- 7788/udp (game)

 You can change the port with the `PORT` environment variable.

 ## Env variables

 Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
 The flag can be used multiple times.
 To change the env variables, you need to re-create the container.